West Valley City police missed their best chance to find Susan Powell — alive or dead — by just 10 minutes.

 Those crucial minutes came on the night of Tuesday, Dec.
 8, 2009, the day after Susan’s disappearance.

-Her husband, Josh Powell, spent most of that day at police headquarters.
-He’d arrived around noon for an interview with Detective Ellis Maxwell that was scheduled for 9 a.m.
+Her husband, Josh Powell, had spent most of that day at police headquarters.
+He’d arrived around noon for an interview with detective Ellis Maxwell that had been scheduled to begin at 9 a.m.

 Josh repeatedly expressed concern that he might need a lawyer.
 Ellis reassured Josh he was free to leave at any time.